-Protesting wrestlers say they will immerse medals into Ganga today, begin hunger strike
+Farmer leader Naresh Tikait stops wrestlers from immersing their medals in Ganga

 The athletes had been protesting in Jantar Mantar for more than a month over the lack of action against Singh, who is also a BJP MP.

-In an escalation of the month-old standoff, the police also cleared their protest site on Sunday.
+In an escalation of the month-long standoff, the police also cleared their protest site on Sunday.

 “We considered who to return the medals to,” the wrestlers said in their statement.

-“Should we give our medals to the President, who is a woman herself?
+“Should we give our medals to the president, who is a woman herself?
 She was barely two kms away from us but said nothing about our plight.
 Then we thought, should we return them to the prime minister, who calls us his daughters?
 But no, not once has he asked us how we have been doing since we started protesting.
 In fact, the man we are protesting against, Brij Bhushan Sharan Singh was invited to the inauguration of the new Parliament.”

 Several Opposition leaders criticised the police action, saying it was “extremely shameful and unfortunate”.
 Congress leader Rahul Gandhi said that Modi was “crushing the people’s voice on the streets” after the inauguration of the new Parliament.